-- Rising labor costs are an elevated concern – The risk of anticipated increases in labor costs affecting the organization’s ability to meet profitability targets is among the top five risks for this year.
+- Rising labor costs are an elevated concern – The risk of anticipated increases in labor costs affecting the organisation’s ability to meet profitability targets is among the top five risks for this year.
 With companies struggling to fill open positions and inflation running hot, this issue has the potential to be stubbornly persistent.

-- Workplace evolution is more of a near-term issue – Concerns over whether the organization can manage the ongoing demands on or expectations of a significant portion of the workforce either to work remotely or be a part of a transformed, collaborative hybrid work environment is a top 10 risk for the next 12 months.
+- Workplace evolution is more of a near-term issue – Concerns over whether the organisation can manage the ongoing demands on or expectations of a significant portion of the workforce either to work remotely or be a part of a transformed, collaborative hybrid work environment is a top 10 risk for the next 12 months.
 Leaders are having to deal with this issue in a flexible manner over the near term as the workplace continues to evolve.
 Longer term, however, this is expected to be less of a challenge.

 - Hybrid and remote work environments continue to impact talent development – Workers are less able to interact informally on an ad hoc basis given their isolation and asynchronous work schedules.
-Board members and executives are concerned about how hybrid and remote working situations might negatively alter the organization’s talent development efforts as well as its ability to execute its business model.
+Board members and executives are concerned about how hybrid and remote working situations might negatively alter the organisation’s talent development efforts as well as its ability to execute its business model.